react-boilerplate/react-boilerplate/docs/general/gotchas.md

 ## Exclude modules from Babel processing

-You need to exclude node packages from babel processing which are not intended for browsers.
+You need to exclude packages which are not intended to be processed by babel.
+For e.g. Server packages such as 'express' or a CSS file.
 Just add the package name to `exclude` array in `internals/config.js` and you're all set!

 ``` js
 // in internals/config.js